digitalcredentials/dcc-website/membership.md

 DCC members focus on collaborative projects and individual institutional priorities leveraging the consortium's technical leadership and expertise.

-Joining the Digital Credentials Consortium begins with a conversation, let’s talk!
+Joining the Digital Credentials Consortium begins with a conversation, please email us at dcc-membership-inquiry -at- mit -dot- edu.

 {% include call-to-action.html %}